 If skydiving is on your bucket list you’ll be spoiled for choice.
 You’ll just have to decide what you want to do after you’ve hurtled to the ground from 16,000 feet.
-So if you want to make your holiday REALLY memorable, take a look at our guide to the best places to go skydiving.
+So if you want to make your holiday REALLY memorable, take a look at our guide to the best places in the world to go skydiving.

 Should I go skydiving?

 If you like to face your fears or experience an ultimate rush, then definitely yes.
 If you’re unsure and you think you would cry, soil yourself or freak out generally then… Definitely, yes.